'They ask if it’s my business’: Meet the Caucasian who works in a heartland provision shop

 THE NOMAD

 During his years here, Peter has lived in more than 10 homes, in locations ranging from Queenstown to Bedok North.
-He’s had to move around a lot because rental fees are “crazy”.
+He has had to move around a lot because rental fees are “crazy”.
 “Everybody is selling their units,” he said.

 He hates the constant shifting, but it has meant he has been able to explore different parts of Singapore.
 Because he loves the beach, he is particularly fond of Sentosa.
 And after moving to the east, he would regularly cycle along East Coast Park, which he called “one of Singapore’s great little places”.